crizzs/parkinglot/README.md

 # Parking Lot Application

-Please place the application into your `$GOPATH/src`.
-You don't require any added dependencies except for testify.

 This application can be easily cross-compiled into other OS distribution using Golang cross-compiler.

 <font color="#0099ff" size=12 >Folder Structure</font>